phobiac/merge-podcast-feeds/README.md

 of separate podcast feeds into a single, unified feed.
 It does what it says on the tin.

+Podcast configuration/metadata is validated against [iTunes' required tags](https://help.apple.com/itc/podcasts_connect/#/itcb54353390).
+Individual episodes are _not_ validated as they are assumed to originate from a correct source.

 ## Usage

 Assuming you have Clojure installed, you can run the command below to check your config generate a test .xml.